ENSAE Paris: Jobs prospects

-Since the ENSAE was founded, more than 6,500 statisticians economists, machine learning engineers, and data scientist have graduated.
+Since the ENSAE was founded, more than 6,500 statisticians economists, machine learning engineers, and data scientists have graduated.

 Remark

 Note that the abbreviation ENSAE also refers to SUPAERO, a grande école for aerospace engineering in Toulouse, France (now ISAE).
 In order to mark the difference between the two schools, ENSAE is called "ENSAE Paris", in reference to the city where it is located.

 Alumni

 As a Grande Ecole, the ENSAE has a strong and organized alumni network.
 The "Association des Anciens de l'ENSAE" (ENSAE Alumni Association) manages the links between the different generations of graduates and help them at each stage of their career.
 The ENSAE Alumni Association is a member of ParisTech Alumni, manageurs.com and AAGEF.
 The current president of the association is Julien Guitard.

 Here is a list of some of the most accomplished alumni.